Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 First, let me give you a quick introduction to Nucleus.
 Paul, I'm sorry.
 Can you just scroll back a few slides there?

 Yeah.
-That's that's fine.
+That's fine.
 Perfect.
 So Nucleus is an independent technology analyst firm, and we focus mainly on, value messaging and on real consumer outcomes.

 To this day, we are still the only registered firm with the National Association of State Boards of Accountancy, providing an extra layer of rigor and transparency to our research that allows financial professionals to trust the analysis that we deliver.